Public health professionals

 Sight loss: A public health priority

-Our a guide – Sight loss: A public health priority – helps to explain the preventable sight loss indicator, outline the resources available to help professionals accurately understand and commission primary and secondary eye care services based on local need and explain how improving eye health can improve outcomes for a broad range of health priorities that are linked to sight loss, including falls, diabetes and social isolation.
+Our guide – Sight loss: A public health priority – helps to explain the preventable sight loss indicator, outline the resources available to help professionals accurately understand and commission primary and secondary eye care services based on local need and explain how improving eye health can improve outcomes for a broad range of health priorities that are linked to sight loss, including falls, diabetes and social isolation.

 Download the guide: